Edge Authentication

 The most important consistency concern is revocation.
 When you [revoke a key](/docs/security/revocation), the revocation is recorded at the origin immediately.
 But edge nodes continue to accept the key until the revocation propagates to them.

 This window is typically measured in seconds; most managed edge platforms replicate changes in under 5 seconds.
-For example, [Zuplo](https://zuplo.com/docs/articles/api-key-management?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) replicates key state globally within the configured cache TTL across its edge network.
-But seconds matter in a security incident.
+Cloudflare API Gateway, Fastly Compute, AWS Lambda@Edge, and Zuplo each expose a configurable cache TTL on edge-validated credentials, trading a bounded staleness window for low-latency validation.
+On Zuplo the [edge key cache TTL](https://zuplo.com/docs/policies/api-key-inbound?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) defaults to 60 seconds and is configured per-route on the API Key Authentication policy, so a revoked key can still authenticate at some edge locations until the configured TTL elapses.
+Seconds matter in a security incident.
 If a key is leaked and you revoke it, the key may still be valid at some edge nodes for a few seconds.

 The practical question is whether the edge propagation delay is shorter than the caching TTL you already have.
 If your in-app system uses a [caching layer with a 60-second TTL](/docs/implementation/validation-and-lookup#caching-strategies), a 2-5 second edge propagation window is an improvement, not a regression.